-Fifty percent of two-car accidents involve rear-ending, making rear end collisions one of the most common types of accidents in Duluth.
-You may think of rear-ending as just a fender bender, but rear end collisions at highway speeds often cause severe injuries.
-Those injuries can mean months of medical treatment, time missed form work and tens of thousands of dollars in medical bills.
-But you don’t have to suffer financially.
+50% of two-car accidents involve rear-ending, making rear-end collisions one of Duluth’s most common types of accidents.
+You may think of rear-ending as just a fender bender, but rear-end collisions at highway speeds often cause severe injuries.
 You can recover money for your injuries.
-You need to talk to a rear end collision accident attorney in Duluth, GA.
+You need to talk to a rear-end collision accident attorney in Duluth, GA.

 At John Foy & Associates, we know how to get you the money you need to put your life back together.
-Our law firm has spent the last 20 years building one of the best track records in the state for helping accident victims.
-In fact, we only represent victims—never insurance companies.
 We’d like to give you a free consultation to explain your rights and show you how we can help you.
-Call us at 404-400-4000 and get your free consultation today.
+Call us to schedule an appointment today.

-The injuries you might sustain in a rear end accident depend on the way the accident happened and your own vulnerabilities.
-But there are a few injuries that we see often when dealing with rear end collisions.
-They include:
+The injuries you sustain in a rear-end accident depend on how the accident happened and your own vulnerabilities.
+But there are a few injuries that we often see when dealing with rear-end collisions.
+These include:

-- Whiplash.
-Whiplash is a painful condition caused by the impact of the collision.
-When you are hit from behind, you and your car are propelled forward.
-Your seat belt keeps you from flying out of your seat, but your neck is unrestrained, and will “whip” forward.
-This tears your muscles and neck tissues, leading to one of the most common rear end accident injuries.
+- Whiplash, which is a painful condition caused by the impact of a collision.
+When you get hit from behind, you and your car get propelled forward, and while your seat belt keeps you from flying out of your seat, your neck is unrestrained and will “whip” forward.

-- Head injuries.
-The impact can also cause you to hit your head of the steering wheel, windshield, or other hard surfaces inside the car.
-This could cause a minor concussion or a severe and permanent traumatic brain injury.
-Concussions can grow serious when they lead to swelling that puts pressure on the brain.
+- The impact from a rear-end collision can also cause you to hit your head on the steering wheel, windshield, or other hard surfaces inside the car.
+This could cause a minor concussion or a severe and permanent traumatic brain injury (TBI).

 - Fractured bones.
 It’s not unusual to strike your hands, arms or face on the interior of the car, causing broken bones that may need surgery or physical therapy.

-No matter what kind of accident you are involved in, Georgia law makes the driver who caused the accident responsible, or liable, for all the damages and injuries that occur.
-Rear end accidents are different than other types of accidents only because it is usually easy to tell who is at fault.
+No matter what kind of accident you are involved in, Georgia law makes the driver who caused the accident responsible or liable for all the damages and injuries that occur.
+Rear-end accidents are different from other types of accidents only because it is usually easy to tell who is at fault.

-A typical rear end collision was caused by the driver in the rear.
+A typical rear-end collision usually happens due to the driver in the rear.
 If the rear driver had been paying better attention or using a safe following distance, the accident never would have happened.
-That makes it proving fault easy in this kind of accident.
+That makes proving fault easy in this kind of accident.

 You can recover the entire cost of your accident from the party who was at fault.
 Most accident victims are eligible for: